Crafting Imperceptible On-Manifold Adversarial Attacks for Tabular Data: On-Manifold Adversarial Attacks for Tabular Data

 \subsection{Adversarial Example Generation}

-Adversarial examples are generated by introducing an additive noise vector $\delta \in \mathbb{R}^k$ to the latent vector $z$ of an input $x$ in the latent space, as shown in Figure~\ref{fig:vae-attack}.
+\paragraph{Perturbation Calculation} Adversarial examples are generated by introducing an additive noise vector $\delta \in \mathbb{R}^k$ to the latent vector $z$ of an input $x$ in the latent space, as shown in Figure~\ref{fig:overall-design}(b).
 The perturbation $\delta$ is optimised to induce misclassification while remaining constrained to a small neighbourhood around the original latent code, ensuring the adversarial example $\tilde{x}$ stays on the data manifold.
 According to the Carlini \& Wagner (C\&W) paradigm~\citep{carlini2017towards}, the attack is achieved by solving the following optimisation problem:

-where $f_\theta(\tilde{x})$ denotes the classifier's logits for the reconstructed adversarial example $\tilde{x} = p_\psi(z + \delta^*)$, $y$ is the original true label, and $\kappa \geq 0$ controls the desired confidence margin for misclassification.
-The $\ell_2$ norm term $\|\delta\|_2^2$ constrains latent space perturbations while the scalar $\lambda$ balances the trade-off between the attack's success and the size of the perturbation.
+where $Z(\tilde{x})$ denotes the logits (pre-softmax outputs) of the classifier $f_\theta$ for the reconstructed adversarial example $\tilde{x} = p_\psi(z + \delta^*)$, $y$ is the original true label, and $\kappa \geq 0$ controls the desired confidence margin for misclassification.
+The $\ell_2$ norm term $\|\delta\|_2$ constrains latent space perturbations while the scalar $\lambda$ balances the trade-off between the attack's success and the size of the perturbation.
+This optimisation is performed individually for each input instance through iterative gradient-based updates on the latent perturbation $\delta$, rather than by a separately trained generator or module.

-As depicted in Algorithm~\ref{alg:vae_adversarial}, the optimisation proceeds through three phases.
+\paragraph{VAE-based Attack Algorithm} As depicted in Algorithm~\ref{alg:vae_adversarial}, the optimisation proceeds through three phases.
 First, the input $x$ is encoded to its latent representation $z = \mu_z(x)$ using the mean of the encoder distribution $q_\phi(z|x)$.
 Next, gradient-based optimisation (e.g., Adam) iteratively adjusts $\delta$ to minimise Equation~\ref{eq:cw-obj}, where the logit margin loss drives the classifier's prediction away from the true class $y$.
 Finally, the optimised perturbation $\delta^*$ is decoded through $p_\psi$ to produce the adversarial example $\tilde{x} = p_\psi(z + \delta^*)$.
 This approach ensures adversarial examples remain on the data manifold through the VAE's generative constraints while directly targeting the classifier's decision boundaries through logit manipulation.